surajiitd/Smart-Draw/README.md

-﻿## SmartDraw WebApp by CNN using TensorFlow and Flask A Flask WebApp for recognizing scrambled images using Convolution Neural Network.
+﻿## SmartDraw WebApp by CNN using TensorFlow and Flask A Flask WebApp for recognizing scribbled images using Convolution Neural Network.
 And getting the voice as well as text prediction.

 ![gif](./demo_snapshots/snapshots.gif)